Two-parameter counter-diabatic driving in quantum annealing: Numerical verification

 \subsection{Energy spectrum of two-parameter CD drive}

-It is useful to see how the wave function is spread over the instantaneous eigenstates of the Hamiltonian, Eq.~\eqref{eq_H_full_eff}, during the present two-parameter CD drive.
+It is useful to see how the wave function is spread over the instantaneous eigenstates of the rotated full Hamiltonian, given by Eq.~\eqref{eq_H_full_eff}, during the present two-parameter CD drive in the laboratory frame.

-Figure~\ref{fig:energyspectrum} depicts the occupation probability of each instantaneous eigenstate expressed by the thickness of red lines for the system size $N=30$ and annealing time $\tau=300$, corresponding to Fig.~\ref{fig:p_spin}(b) and (e), where the two-parameter CD drive shows a clear advantage over traditional QA and single-parameter CD driving.
-We observe that Fig.~\ref{fig:energyspectrum}(a) and (b) share a very similar eigenspectrum, and the wavefunction is spread over many excited states after $t/\tau \approx 0.3$ via a cascade of avoided level crossings.
-In contrast, in the two-parameter CD case [panel (c)], the structure of the eigenspectrum has significantly changed and the system is driven downward in the spectrum around $t/\tau \approx 0.3$, which results in the high probabilities in low energy eigenstates to the end of the annealing process.
-We emphasize that such an ingenious protocol has emerged naturally from the two-parameter variational approach to suppress undesirable diabatic transitions observed in panels (a) and (b).
+Figure~\ref{fig:energyspectrum} depicts the occupation probability of each instantaneous eigenstate, expressed by the thickness of the red lines, for a system size $N=30$ and annealing time $\tau=300$, corresponding to Figs.~\ref{fig:p_spin}(b) and~\ref{fig:p_spin}(e), where the two-parameter CD drive shows a clear advantage over traditional QA and the existing method of single-parameter CD driving.
+We observe that Figs.~\ref{fig:energyspectrum}(a) and~\ref{fig:p_spin}(b) share a very similar eigenspectrum, and the wavefunction is spread over many excited states after $t/\tau \approx 0.3$ via a cascade of avoided level crossings.
+In contrast, in the two-parameter CD case [Fig.~\ref{fig:p_spin}(c)] the structure of the eigenspectrum has significantly changed and the system is driven downward in the spectrum around $t/\tau \approx 0.3$, which results in the high occupation probabilities in low-energy eigenstates in the end of the annealing process.
+We emphasize that such an ingenious protocol has emerged naturally from the two-parameter variational approach to suppress undesirable diabatic transitions observed in Figs.~\ref{fig:p_spin}(a) and~\ref{fig:p_spin}(b).